alexandrainst/torch-trandsforms/README.md

 torch traNDsforms is an easy to use transform library for N-dimensional PyTorch data

  - Compatible with nearly any `torch.Tensor`
+ - One transform pipeline for all your data
  - Customizable and lightweight
  - No superfluous dependencies
  - Collaborative